-How do rhamnolipid production and swarming evolve in the lineage of clinical isolates?
-To better understand the evolutionary relationship of the two phenotypes, we built an evolutionary model to reconstruct their ancestral states along the phylogenetic tree (see Methods).
-The common ancestor of all the strains can both swarm and produce rhamnolipids, suggesting loss of functions in the direction of evolution.
-Compared to swarming, rhamnolipid production is more evolutionarily conserved and its functional loss occurs more recently, as the immediate ancestors of all isolates that do not produce rhamnolipids are rhamnolipids producers (Supplementary Figure S2A).
-By contrast, the loss of swarming motility occurs earlier in the phylogenetic tree (Supplementary Figure S2B), which agrees with the fact that swarming depends on other factors than rhamnolipid production.
+To better assess the link between swarming and rhamnolipid production, we built an evolutionary model to reconstruct their ancestral states along the phylogenetic tree.
+The model predicted that the common ancestor of all the strains can both swarm and produce rhamnolipids, suggesting that the diversity of swarming abilities found across the isolates is explained by some strains losing their ability to swarm or produce rhamnolipids, and not by independent lineages evolving those functions independently.
+The model also shows that rhamnolipid is conserved compared to swarming, and that the loss of rhamnolipid production occurs more recently; the immediate ancestors of all rhamnolipid non-producers are inferred to be rhamnolipids producers (Supplementary Figure S2A).
+By contrast, the model suggests that the loss of swarming occurred earlier than loss of rhamnolipids in several lineages (Supplementary Figure S2B), which agrees with the fact that swarming depends on other factors besides rhamnolipid production.